 The project also brings together several artists, all of whom participated in the making of the album:

-Producer and manager - Gwen Buord
+Producer and manager - Gwen Buord, StudioChroma

 Musicians - Lorenzo Reggiani, Raphaël Duchosal Binaz, Nicolas Urrego